JaneshKapoor/oneAPI-Pizza-Bot/README.md

 # oneAPI-Pizza-Bot

-**Introducing the oneAPI Pizza Bot: Revolutionizing Pizza Ordering  ~ Janesh Kapoor** (Couldn't add my own openAI API key, as it was gettin revoked on making it public on github, so add the key in 'api_key' and then run the code)
+**Introducing the oneAPI Pizza Bot: Revolutionizing Pizza Ordering  ~ Janesh Kapoor** (Couldn't add my own openAI API key, as it was getting revoked on making it public on github, so add the key in 'api_key' and then run the code)

 In the fast-paced world of technology and artificial intelligence, we often find innovative solutions that make our lives more convenient.
 One such solution is the "oneAPI Pizza Bot" - an AI-powered chatbot designed to streamline and simplify the process of ordering pizza.
 This remarkable bot is more than just a clever piece of code; it's a glimpse into the future of automation and customer service.